ecobasa/ecobasa/README.md

 	$ createdb -E utf8 -O django ecobasa -T template0

 As user posgres, you might have to check /etc/postgresql/9.1/main/pg_hba.conf if the TYPE 'local' for USER 'all' has METHOD set to 'md5' .

-Afterwards you should be able to syncdb as your normal user:
+Afterwards you should be able to bootstrap the database as your normal user:

-	$ ./manage.py syncdb
+	$ ./manage.py syncdb --noinput
+	$ ./manage.py migrate
+	$ ./manage.py createsuperuser

+Note: Running `syncdb` with `--noinput` is important, as otherwise setting up the superuser will fail due to tables which would only be created at migration time.

 Running